isoworg/CV-1/Brian_Patterson_CV.md

 - Managing Finances and Payroll for a over a 130 employees.
 - Local IT Support/ Infrastructure.
 - Auditing Financial and Payroll procedures.
-- Liaising with Head Office with all matters relating to Income, Banking and Human Resources.
+- Liaising with Head Office with all matters relating to income, banking and human resources.

 **Interests**